tuottavuuslautakunta/pRoductivity/README.md

 ## Installation

+Also package ficomp is needed.

 ## Data

-Datasets are combined in data-raw/main_data.R
+Datasets are combined with data-raw/main_data.R Eurostat data is updated with data-raw/get_eurostat_data_10.R and data-raw/get_eurostat_data.R OECD data is updated with data-raw/get_oecd_sna.R

 Datasets:
 Detailed: